Data preservation: Importance

-In contrast
+Related Concepts

 In contrast, data holdings are collections of gathered data that are informally kept, and not necessarily prepared for long-term preservation.
 For example, a collection or back-up of personal files.
 Data holdings are generally the storage methods used in the past when data has been lost due to environmental and other historical disasters.

 Furthermore, data retention differs from data preservation in the sense that by definition, to retain an object (data) is to hold or keep possession or use of the object.
 To preserve an object is to protect, maintain and keep up for future use.
 Retention policies often circle around when data should be deleted on purpose as well, and held from public access, while preservation prioritizes permanence and more widely-shared access.

 Thus, data preservation exceeds the concept of having or possessing data or back up copies of data.
 Data preservation ensures reliable access to data by including back-up and recovery mechanisms that precede the event of a disaster or technological change.

 Methods

 Digital

 Digital preservation, is similar to data preservation, but is mainly concerned with technological threats, and solely digital data.
 Essentially digital data is a set of formal activities to enable ongoing or persistent use and access of digital data exceeding the occurrence of technological malfunction or change.
-Digital preservation is aware of the inevitable change in technology and protocols, and prepares for data will need to be accessible across new types of technologies and platforms while being the integrity of the data and metadata being conserved.
+Digital preservation is aware of the inevitable change in technology and protocols, and prepares for data that will need to be accessible across new types of technologies and platforms while the integrity of the data and metadata are being conserved.

 Technology, while providing great process in conserving data that may not have been possible in the past, is also changing at such a quick rate that digital data may not be accessible anymore due to the format being incompatible with new software.
 Without the use of data preservation much of our existing digital data is at risk.

 The majority of methods used towards data preservation today are digital methods, which are so far the most effective methods that exist.